michaelawyu/stripe-google-demo/firebase_tutorial.md

 python3 main.py
 ```

-Click the Web Preview Buttion (<walkthrough-web-preview-icon></walkthrough-web-preview-icon>)
+If you are running this tutorial in Cloud Shell, click the Web Preview Buttion (<walkthrough-web-preview-icon></walkthrough-web-preview-icon>)
-on the top right of the screen, and click **Preview on Port 8080** to open the web app.
+on the top right of the screen, then click **Preview on Port 8080** to open
+the web app.
+Otherwise, open your browser and go to `localhost:8080`.

 You may use the VISA card `4242 4242 4242 4242` to make the purchase.
 Pick any
 future date as the expiration date, any 3-digit number as the CVC, and any